jamoy/next-session-provider/README.md

 # Next Session Provider

-next-session-provider is a simple session provider for your next.js pages.
+A simple session provider for your next.js pages.

 ## Getting started